otrv4/otrv4/otrv4.md

 ```

 If you receive a data message with a corrupted TLV (an incomplete one or a TLV
-not included on this list), stop processing any other TLVs on the list, but
+not included on this list), stop processing it, but process the remaining data
-process the remaining data message and other TLVs included in it.
+message and any other TLVs included in it.

 ### Shared Session State